GoogleCloudPlatform/terraform-google-nat-gateway/README.md

 ### Output variables

 - `depends_id`: Value that can be used for intra-module dependency creation.
-- `network_ip`: The internal IP address of the NAT gateway instance.
+- `gateway_ip`: The internal IP address of the NAT gateway instance.
+- `external_ip`: The external IP address of the NAT gateway instance.

 ## Resources created